-- Seven-time Oscar nominee (certainly not for this one), Burton just mails in his effort here, but his overriding talent makes the character close to being competent and believable.
-It’s almost as if he doesn’t want to try at all, but that his talent wins over his lack of interest in the role and makes him do it.
-Burton’s legendary career includes work on “Equus,” “The Spy Who came in from the Cold” and “The Robe.”
+- A seven-time Oscar nominee (certainly not for this one), Burton just mails in his effort here, but his overriding talent makes the character close to being competent and believable.
+It’s almost as if he doesn’t want to try at all, but that his talent prevails.
+Burton’s legendary career includes nominations for “Equus,” “The Spy Who came in from the Cold” and “The Robe.”
 His other nominations were for “Anne of the Thousand Days,”

 - A two-time Oscar nominee (absolutely not for this one), Harris tries a little bit harder than Burton, but doesn’t really go all-in with his effort.
 He manages a bit more emotion for his character, but it’s still paper-thin and, frankly, beneath his talent.
-Harris was also in “Gladiator” and in the year of his death (2002) and the year before was in the first two “Harry Potter” films as “Professor Albus Dumbledore.”
+Harris was also in “Gladiator” and was in the first two “Harry Potter” films as “Professor Albus Dumbledore.”
 His nominations came 27 years apart first with “This Sporting Life” in 1963 and then “The Field” in 1990.
 He died of Hodgkin’s Disease at 72 in 2002.
 Harris was not a prolific actor as he notched only 77 acting credits in a career spanning six decades until his death.

 - Moore never received an Oscar nomination, but he was “James Bond” for eight films from 1971 through 1985.
 He has the smoothest delivery of any of the main cast here, but sadly he doesn’t have enough in himself to elevate the character.
-Moore was also in “ffolkes” (click here for my review) and my favorite “007” films by him were “Diamonds are Forever” (click here for my review) and “The Man with the Golden Gun” (click her for my review).
+Moore was also in another pathetic effort called “ffolkes” (click here for my review) and my favorite “007” films by him were “Diamonds are Forever” (click here for my review) and “The Man with the Golden Gun” (click her for my review).
 Moore died at 89 in 2017 of cancer in Switzerland.